gngeorgiev/semver_rs/README.md

 This initial release aims at bringing this package out in the public and also as a baseline in terms of performance.
 From now on performance can be improved upon by keeping compatibility at the absolute maximum.
-In general the parsing itself algorithm is not optimal at a lot of places.
-There's a lot of needless string and vector allocations at the moment which are leftovers from the prototyping phase of the package, that can be addressed gradually.
+In general the parsing algorithm itself is not optimal at a lot of places.
+There's also a lot of needless string and vector allocations at the moment which are leftovers from the prototyping phase of the package, that can be addressed gradually.